mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 If you have questions regarding registration, payments, travel, please email [stancon.helsinki2018@tavicon.fi](mailto:stancon.helsinki2018@tavicon.fi).

+# Scholarships

+Thanks to our genereous sponsors (see below) we are able to offer a limited number of scholarships covering registration and accommodation, and even more limited number of scholarships covering also (partially) travel costs.
+The scholarships are aimed at students who would not otherwise be able to attend.
+To apply for a scholarship fill [the scholarship application form](https://docs.google.com/forms/d/e/1FAIpQLScZ8vCNxqvPrlTJZrQrot1xVc9QnVwiTLOUjOj0yv3cF57juA/viewform?usp=sf_link).

 # [Accommodation](#accommodation)

 Please make your hotel reservation directly to the hotels.
 We have arranged some deals with hotels and provide [a list of some recommended hotels near the venue](/events/stancon2018Helsinki/stancon-accommodation.html).